You Gotta Try this in March 2024

-Visit Victoria’s Butchart and Glendale gardens this holiday season for inspiration
+Visit Victoria's Butchart and Glendale gardens for holiday inspiration.

 Like night and day, you can turn your garden into a magical and mysterious place for the winter in at least two distinct ways—either by adding special holiday illumination, décor and displays to your landscape, or by featuring plants and trees that naturally highlight the best of the season.

 On Vancouver Island, a visit to Butchart Gardens and nearby Glendale Gardens and Woodland provides season-specific encouragement.
 At Butchart, the holidays are all about tradition, family fun, polish and sparkle, while at Glendale, the winter scene unfolds stunningly au naturel.

 Whether you go by coach or by car, the approach to Butchart Gardens during the holidays will take your breath away.
 The glistening trees, Victorian architecture and themed displays set aglow are enough to warm even a Scrooge’s frosty heart!